icopy-site/awesome-cn/docs/awesome/awesome-flying-fpv.md

 Vertical take-off and landing are air vehicles that transform from copter to a gliding wing, making it very easy to start/land but require a more complex mechanic and become a tip heavier than fixed wings.

+* [Vorian tilt-rotor quad](https://rotorbuilds.com/build/35240) - multi-material for tilting all 4 props
+* [Squirrel design](https://jgkang1210.github.io/fsdrone) - Like a mix of quad and bat with a membrane to glide.
 * [MiniHawk-VTOL v2.0](https://github.com/StephenCarlson/MiniHawk-VTOL) - 3d printed with 3 props
 * [VTOL in 5 revisions](https://www.youtube.com/watch?v=gPEeCjVrTBw) - 3D printed and foam, 2018.
   * [wing profile](https://www.printables.com/de/model/261434-vase-mode-wing) - Resulting wing profile 3D printing with LW-PLA.